Stratadox/Hydrate/README.md

 fully fledged object graphs, each containing their related objects, like a Title, an Isbn and an Author.

-In fact, the object graph for the above mapping would transform a query result like this:
+In fact, the above mapping would transform a query result like this:
 ```
 +------------+---------------+-------------------+------------------+----------------------------+
 | id         | title         | author_first_name | author_last_name | contents                   |